feralcreative/2pdf/househunt.md

 3. Implement loading logic in `js/houseHunt.js`
 4. Add UI controls in `index.html`

-#### Clean Up Button

-The "Clean up" button provides a quick way to reset the map to a clean state showing only current properties.
-Located at the bottom of the control panel, it:

-- **Turns on**: Current properties checkbox
-- **Turns off**: All other property types (Sold, Redfin Suggestions, Hidden)
-- **Turns off**: All POI categories (Coffee, Retail, Hardware, etc.)
-- **Turns off**: All environmental layers (Climate, Fire, Telecom)
-- **Persists changes**: Saves all checkbox states to localStorage
-- **Fast tooltip**: Custom tooltip appears in 100ms instead of browser default ~500ms

 ### Architecture

 - **Frontend**: Vanilla JavaScript with Mapbox GL JS for the interactive map, SCSS for styling